 - 1. Position the handlebars in the straight-ahead position before measuring clutch lever freeplay. - 2.
-The clutch cable adjuster nut is located alongside the left down-tube.
-Hold the clutch cable.
-Slide the rubber protective cover away from the lock nut.
+The clutch cable adjuster nut is located on the bottom of the clutch cover on the engine.
 Loosen the lock nut. - 3.
-Turn the cable adjuster inward or outward until clutch lever freeplay is 0.5-1.5 mm. - 4.
-While holding the cable, tighten the adjuster lock nut securely. - 5.
+Turn the cable adjuster inward or outward until clutch lever freeplay is 0.5-1.5 mm as measured at the clutch perch.

+- 4. While holding the cable, tighten the adjuster lock nut securely. - 5.
 Verify that the safety switch activates properly.
 The engine should not start in gear with the clutch lever released.
+Never test the clutch safety switch by attempting to start the motorcycle in gear unless the rear wheel is raised off the ground.